creatorGod003/Weather-App/README.md

 *The website need ui improvements such as color combination, button placement etc.
 *changes to be made when the website works on different devices. i.e in responsive part.
-*need improvements in ux i.e how user experience can be improment while interaction.
+*need improvements in ux i.e how user experience can be improve while interacting with it.

 If anyone feels that "I can try to fix any of the above issue", please don't hesitate.
-Your small contribution is valuable for us.
+Your small contribution is valuable for me.
-Tap on discussion page of this repo and contact to author directly
+Tap on discussion page of this repo and contact to author directly.